mandyreal/100-days-of-code/log.md

 # 100 Days Of Code - Log
+### Day 55: 29 June 2017

+**Today's Progress**: Finished the Message Board app by styling with Bootstrap.

+**Thoughts:** Feels good to finish another project.
+Recalled Bootstrap well and got reminded again the benefits of using it.

+**Link to work:** [Message Board Rails App] (https://github.com/mandyreal/MessageBoard)

 ### Day 54: 15 June 2017

 **Today's Progress**: Started new rails app.
 This time it's message board app.